-We know that it’s important for employees to care about cyber security but what do they know what to do if an incident occurs?
+Incident response plans are a critical part of any business’s information security program.
+We know that it’s important for employees to care about cybersecurity – but what do they know what to do if an incident occurs?

 What classifies as an “incident?”

 There doesn’t have to be a full-blown breach to classify an incident.
-Anything that raises a red flag would be considered an incident.
+Anything that raises a red flag you should consider an incident.
 For example:

 - An email asking for personal information